£0.00 (0 items)

 The owner, Shona, was incredibly apologetic and told me that the guest house would undergo substantial refurbishment next month.
 She asked me if I’d like to move to another hotel.
 However, it wasn’t worth the hassle as I was out most of the time.

 As I settled in for the night, I hung up my suit and shirts in the wardrobe, and I noticed that I had forgotten my cufflinks.
 I was disappointed with myself because I take pride in being organized.
-So, I asked Shona if there was a jeweler’s shop in Camberley.
+So, I asked Shona if there was a jeweller’s shop in Camberley.
 She told me not to worry and that I could borrow her husband’s cufflinks.
 At breakfast, she handed me the cufflinks in a box, and her broad smile lit up the breakfast room.
 The cufflinks were Greek, antique silver with the contours of the Athenian owl.
 Expensive.
 I felt privileged that her husband trusted a stranger with these artisan pieces.
 It was touching, considering my negative first impressions and comments about the dingy bathroom.

 The days passed quickly, and I came to return the cufflinks at the end of my stay.